 Residence Life Community Standards

-Please note that the Residence Life Community Standards for 2021-2022 are subject to change in accordance with any new restrictions from Alberta Health Services.
+Please note that the Residence Life Community Standards are subject to change.

 Residence Life seeks to cultivate a Christ-centered hospitable learning environment that promotes a flourishing community, faith formation, and holistic well-being.
 The Residence Life Community Standards reflect Ambrose University’s commitment to serve as a community of transformative Christian higher education.
 These standards are intended to create a community of safety and care for the students, physical buildings, and furniture.
 It also seeks to help students thrive, develop in wisdom and grow holistically.

 The resident, and/or any person who has been granted permission to enter the Ambrose residence, shall comply with all rules and regulations pertaining to the Ambrose Residence Life Community Standards for the full term of enrollment in the Ambrose Residence Life program and also adhere to the Ambrose Community Life Standards (see the website) as long as they are enrolled as a student.

 Eligibility and Requirements to Live in Residence